tarantool/testcontainers-java-tarantool/README.md

             .withRouterPort(3301) // Binary port, optional, 3301 is default
-            .withAPIPort(8801) // Cartridge HTTP API port, optional, 8081 is default .withRouterUsername("admin") // Specify the actual username, default is "admin" .withRouterPassword("testapp-cluster-cookie"); // Specify the actual password, see the "cluster_cookie" parameter
+            .withAPIPort(8801) // Cartridge HTTP API port, optional, 8081 is default .withRouterUsername("admin") // Specify the actual username, default is "admin" .withRouterPassword("testapp-cluster-cookie") // Specify the actual password, see the "cluster_cookie" parameter
                                                           // in the cartridge.cfg({...}) call in your application.
-                                                          // Usually it can be found in the init.lua module
+                                                          // Usually it can be found in the init.lua module .withReuse(true) // allows to reuse the container build once for faster testing .cleanUpDirectory("cartridge/tmp"); // Cleanup Tarantool data files (WAL, snapshots) when stopping the
+                                                // container.
+Could be repeated several times for different directories

     // Use the created container in tests public void testFoo() {